Can Employers Check Your Unemployment History?

 The ease with which employers can uncover this information is one good reason why it's a bad idea to lie on your resume.
 Even though employers can't directly get the information, the bottom line is that candidates should be truthful and accurate when supplying information to prospective employers.
 It's just too easy to get caught.

-You don't want to work your way up the org chart only to get caught once you get to the corner office.
+You don't want to work your way up the organization chart only to get caught once you get to the corner office.
 If you do get caught, even years after the fact, you can be fired from your job.

 Be Prepared to Address Employment Gaps